LLMs/VLMs using Llama.cpp

 sudo apt update

-sudo apt install -y cmake ninja-build curl libcurl4-openssl-dev
+sudo apt install -y cmake ninja-build curl libcurl4-openssl-dev build-essential

 2. Install the OpenCL headers and ICD loader library: